CarletonComputerScienceSociety/website/content/resources/faqs/contact-for-registration-help.md

 related:
 -
 ---
 Academic Advisors with the School of Computer Science are your main point of contact for questions about course selection, your degree requirements, reduced course loads, and more.
-You can reach them at **scs.ug.advisor@carleton.ca.**
+You can reach them at **scs.ug.advisor@carleton.ca.** If you're a **Bachelor of Cybersecurity** student, reach out to **bcyber.ug.advisor@carleton.ca** instead.

 For help with the registration process, check out [this guide](https://carleton.ca/registration/).
 You can also contact the Registrar’s Office at **registrar@carleton.ca**, or call 613-520-3500 during business hours.